kpakula/registration-app/README.md

 mvn spring-boot:run
 ```

-2. App should be available under:
+2. Application should be available under:
 ```bash
 localhost:8080
 ```